-- 1. Students will interpret topographic maps and develop an analysis of the landscape. - 2.
+- 1. Students will interpret geologic maps and develop an analysis of the geologic history of an area. - 2.
 Students will demonstrate competency in lab equipment setup. - 3.
 Students will demonstrate how to read results from lab instruments such as a goniaometer.